ameya-g-git/mac-cal/README.md

 # MacCal
 A browser extension that generates an .ics (calendar) file using the details on your MyTimetable page!

-Accounts for sessional dates, ensuring your calendar only shows dates that class actually occurs!
+Accounts for sessional dates, ensuring your calendar only shows dates that class actually occurs! (save for unexpected circumstances like weather, obviously)

-(save for unexpected circumstances like weather, obviously)
+**(not affiliated with McMaster University! just made by someone who uses their calendar a lot)**

 ## Usage
 Fortunately, the extension is very simple to use!